aniket-mish/distributed-ml-system/README.md

 ## Data Ingestion

-I'm using the fashion mnist dataset that has 70,000 images(60,000 for training and 10,000 for evaluation).
-It has 10 different catergories and each image has a low resolution of 28x28 px.
+I'm using the cifar10 dataset that has 60,000 images(50,000 for training and 10,000 for testing).
+It has 10 different catergories and each is a low resolution color image of 32x32 px.

 ![cifar10](assets/cifar10-dataset.png)